Skip to content

 50 (EndBlocker)FinaliseBeacon XORs all reveals, hashes the result, stores Seeds[roundID], emits a NewRound event.

 Predictable-seed window (offsets 46 – 49).
 Reveals close at offset 45, but the seed is not officially stored until the EndBlocker at offset 50.
 During the 4 blocks in between, every valid reveal is already on-chain and the seed is just SHA256(XOR(reveals)) — anyone can compute it locally before the chain announces it.
-Today this has no impact because the random_circuit module has no submission deadline, so being “early” buys you nothing.
+Today this has no impact because no shipped problem has a submission deadline, so being “early” buys you nothing.
 But any future problem that introduces a per-round deadline must account for this 4-block predictability window, or shrink the gap by moving RevealEnd closer to RoundDuration.
+See Known limitations for the full list of fairness / security caveats and their severity ratings.

 After offset 50, the seed for that round is publicly readable.
 Any participant can now: